Deans’ Seminar Series: Roger Gurnani, Verizon - Leveraging Technology to Create Competitive Advantage

 Gurnani is a graduate of Auburn University and holds bachelor’s and master’s degrees in industrial and systems engineering.

-Attendance for this event is open to all Stevens faculty, students, staff and invited guests.
-Immediately following the lecture, a reception will take place in the Babbio Atrium.
+Attendance for this event was open to all Stevens faculty, students, staff and invited guests.
+Immediately following the lecture, a reception took place in the Babbio Atrium.